-As of March 31, 2020, our cash and cash equivalents totaled \$282.2 million compared to \$53.6 million and \$77.9 million at March 31, 2019 and December 31, 2019, respectively.
+As of June 30, 2020, our cash and cash equivalents totaled \$130.7 million compared to \$56.9 million and \$77.9 million at June 30, 2019 and December 31, 2019, respectively.
 Our sources of liquidity primarily include cash, cash equivalents and short-term investments, net cash provided by operating activities, and borrowings under available debt facilities, factoring arrangements for trade receivables and, from time to time, other external sources of funds.
-Working capital (current assets minus current liabilities) and our current ratio (current assets divided by current liabilities) were \$279.0 million and 2.0:1.0, respectively, at March 31, 2020, versus \$163.1 million and 1.9:1.0 at December 31, 2019.
+Working capital (current assets minus current liabilities) and our current ratio (current assets divided by current liabilities) were \$146.0 million and 1.7:1.0, respectively, at June 30, 2020, versus \$163.1 million and 1.9:1.0 at December 31, 2019.

 Our working capital requirements, investing activities and cash dividend payments have historically been funded from internally generated funds, debt facilities, cash equivalents and short-term investments, and we believe these sources will continue to meet our capital requirements, as well as our currently anticipated short-term needs.
 Capital expenditures consist of ongoing maintenance and operational improvements ("maintenance"), as well as capital related to new product offerings and expanded capacity for existing products ("new business").
-Over time capital expenditures have consisted of roughly equal components of maintenance and new business, the most significant of which in recent years has been our investment in physical vapor deposition (PVD) technology which went into production in 2019.
+Over time capital expenditures have consisted of roughly equal components of maintenance and new business, the most significant of which in recent years has been our investment in physical vapor deposition technology which went into production in 2019.

 In connection with the acquisition of our European operations, we entered into several debt and equity financing arrangements during 2017.
 On March 22, 2017, we entered into a USD Senior Secured Credit facility ("USD SSCF") consisting of a \$400.0 million Senior Secured Term Loan Facility ("Term Loan Facility") and a \$160.0 million Revolving Credit Facility ("Revolving Credit Facility").
-On May 22, 2017, we issued 150,000 shares of redeemable preferred stock to TPG Growth III Sidewall, L.P. ("TPG") for an aggregate purchase price of \$150.0 million.
-On June 15, 2017, we issued €250.0 million aggregate principal amount of 6.00% Senior Notes due June 15, 2025 ("Notes").
-As part of the European business acquisition, we assumed \$70.7 million of outstanding debt, including a European Revolving Credit Facility ("EUR SSCF").
+On May 22, 2017, we issued 150,000 shares of redeemable preferred stock for an aggregate purchase price of \$150.0 million.
+On June 15, 2017, we issued €250.0 million aggregate principal amount of 6.00% Senior Notes due June 15, 2025 ("the Notes").
+Finally, as part of the European business acquisition, we also assumed \$70.7 million of outstanding debt, including a €45.0 million European Revolving Credit Facility ("EUR SSCF").

-On January 31, 2020, the available borrowing limit of the EUR SSCF was increased from €45.0 million to €60.0 million.
+On January 31, 2020, the available borrowing limit of the EUR SSCF was increased from \leq 45.0 million to \leq 60.0 million.
 All other terms of the EUR SSCF remained unchanged.
-In addition, the European business entered into equipment loan agreements totaling \$13.4 million (€12.0 million) in the fourth quarter of 2019, and the Company has drawn down \$11.7 million on these loans as of March 31, 2020.
+In addition, the European business entered into equipment loan agreements totaling \$13.4 million (\leq 12.0 million) in the fourth quarter of 2019.
+During the first quarter of 2020, the Company drew down on these equipment loans and the outstanding balance was \$11.9 million as of June 30, 2020.

-As a result of the onset of the COVID 19 pandemic and the ensuing economic uncertainty and to maintain and enhance our liquidity during customers' announced shutdown periods, we have:
+In response to the COVID 19 pandemic and the ensuing economic uncertainty and to maintain and enhance our liquidity, we took the following actions during the six-month period ended June 30, 2020: